thinkloop/coding-challenge-video/README.md

 3. Open `dist/index-1.0.1.html` in a browser

 ### Architecture
-The app is composed of 3 distinct sections:
+The app is composed of 3 distinct parts:

 1. **Models**: Contain the app data.
 Completely decoupled and independent of any other part of the app.
 Have no knowledge of views.